-Post Qualification Applications (PQA) – where students apply only after they have received their A-level results – should be trialled and implemented.
+Post Qualification Applications (PQA) – where students apply only after they have received their A-level results – should be considered for implementation.
 This would allow young people to make an informed choice based on their actual grades, as well as preventing the increasing practice of unconditional offers, which has negative consequences in schools and colleges.

 Universities spend millions of pounds each year on outreach to increase the numbers of students they enroll, but there is too little robust evidence available to tell them what is most effective in improving access.

 All universities should rigorously evaluate their outreach activities.
 Universities should spend at least 10% of their outreach budgets on evaluation with the goal of undertaking robust research trials, in the mould of the Sutton Trust’s sister charity, the Education Endowment Foundation.

 The proportion of young people that worry about the cost of higher education.

 The average debt for students from the poorest 40% of households.

 The decrease in part-time students between 2010 and 2015.

 Maintenance grants provide essential support for living costs to students from lower socio-economic backgrounds.
 Since 2016, the poorest students have had to take out additional maintenance loans which have added to their debt burden.

 The government should restore maintenance grants to at least pre-2016 levels.
 This would provide support for those who need it most, allow students to make university choices best suited to them, and reduce the debt burden for the least well-off, so that they graduate with lower debt than those from better-off backgrounds.

 Students from households in the lowest 40% of earners take on average debts of £51,600, compared to £38,400 in the top 20% of households.